ananta-tamboli/gowoogle/_posts/2017-08-07-python-vs-go.md

 Bonus Reason: You Can Use Go On The Web!

-So, If you are looking for a new language as a developer or product manager you will want to consider giving Go a chance.
+So, If you are looking for a new language as a developer or product manager you will want to consider giving Go a chance but if want to play safe, well python is python!

+You can learn python here.